 Once inside the domain, go to the Services menu and then click the Add button.

 Select AS2 from the drop-down list and then click OK.

 When the next screen pops up, click OK again.

 You should then see your newly added AS2 service in the Services tab.

-You have just configured all the basic settings for receiving AS2 messages.
-We now proceed to discuss the settings for sending AS2 messages.
+You have just configured all the basic settings needed for receiving AS2 messages.
+Because there will be times when you'll need your MFT Server instance to send AS2 messages to your trading partners, we now proceed to discuss the settings for sending AS2 messages.

 Configuring Trading Partner settings for sending AS2 messages

 In JSCAPE MFT Server, AS2 messages are sent via what are known as Trading Partners.
 Trading Partners are special objects in the JSCAPE MFT Server environment that encapsulate all the necessary information of an actual trading partner.
 If you want to learn more about trading partners, here are a couple of introductory videos and articles.